Psychological Counseling Homepage

 This Psychological Counselling introductory course provides a basic foundation of key skills for effective counseling.
 All parts of this training are free, including registration, learning, testing, and a certificate of completion.
 This course is intended for primary-care physicians, nurses, and allied health professionals in training and in practice.

-This Psychological Counseling course is based on the Counselling Relationship (CR) manual, it was developed in partnership with the Annenberg Physician Training Program in Addictive Disease and the PREMIUM program funded by the Wellcome Trust, in association with the London School of Hygiene & Tropical Medicine, Sangath organization, and the Government of Goa's Directorate of Health Services.
+This Psychological Counseling course is based on the Counselling Relationship (CR) manual, it was developed in partnership with the PREMIUM program funded by the Wellcome Trust, in association with the London School of Hygiene & Tropical Medicine, Sangath organization, and the Government of Goa's Directorate of Health Services.
 The course was developed by Arpita Anand, Sona Dimidjian and Richard Velleman with additional contributions from Angela Leocata, Sydney Church, Luanna Fernandes, Ajay Kumar, Medha Upadhye and Dielle Dsouza.

 There are 17 modules which provide:

 - An introduction to counseling and an effective counseling relationship

 - The skills required to build a good counseling relationship, to prepare for a counseling session, and guidelines for sessions and home visits